Maiden Lane Medical

 How is melanoma treated?

 Treatment of your melanoma depends on how deeply the pigmented lesion has penetrated your skin.
-If caught early, Dr. Sanchez may be able to surgically remove the lesion.
+If caught early, the doctor may be able to surgically remove the lesion.

 If the lesion has penetrated other parts of your body or grown deeply into your skin, you may require additional treatments such as: